sachin5011/First-Flask-Blog/README.md

-# First-Flask-Blog
+# Simple Todo Web app Using Flask
-Creating my first blog using Flask Module
+Creating a todo web app using Flask Module